Quick Breakdown

 What are the main FMCSA regulations for fleets?

-The big FMCSA regulations include HOS rules, driver qualification requirements, vehicle inspection and maintenance standards, drug and alcohol testing, and recordkeeping.
-You’ll also need to keep your USDOT number and the MCS-150 form up to date.
+The core FMCSA regulations cover HOS rules, driver qualification requirements, vehicle inspection and maintenance standards, drug and alcohol testing, and recordkeeping.
+You also need to keep your USDOT number and MCS-150 form current.

 What are common DOT inspection violations to avoid?